Forum:

 Nope the O2/Lambda sensors have been identified on here as something owners are now coming to grips with.

 There are 2 lambda sensors on the 1.3 litre k3-VE engine.
 One in the engine bay before the manifold and 1 on the exhaust just past the manifold known as bank 1 and bank 2 sensors.
-Now if you plugged in a cheap OBD-II sensor this would have told you the code that triggered the engine management light, and the you could have got yourself the O2 sensors at half the price Smile Live and learn Wink
+Now if you plugged in a cheap OBD-II sensor this would have told you the code that triggered the engine management light, and the you could have got yourself the O2 sensors at half the price

 Personally I would definitely recommend something like a Scangauge-II as this acts as a way of checking what going on better.
 For around £100 it pays for itself.